mattcaron/misc_notes/ai/ai.md

 ## One startup script to rule them all

-This covers integrating Stable Diffusion with Open-Webui/Ollama, because we do so via a configuration fed via environment variables.
+The scripts are in <https://github.com/mattcaron/ai_scripts> and handles optionally integrating Stable Diffusion with Open-Webui/Ollama (conditional as to whether SD is running), because we do so via a configuration fed via environment variables set by the scripts.

 Alas, MusicGPT is not yet integrated with Open WebUI, so we'll have to use it separately.

-Now, all that said, as nice as the Stable Diffusion integration is, it's a more simplified interface, and the one provided by Automatic111 as so many more knobs to frob.
+Now, all that said, as nice as the Stable Diffusion integration is, it's a more simplified interface, and the one provided by Automatic111 as so many more knobs to frob - so it's accessible via the traditional web UI even when it's integrated with Open WebUI.